Osteoarthritis in the thumb

 Recommended products

-Osteoarthritis of the thumb affects the CMC joint and causes pain at the base of the thumb, while carpal tunnel syndrome involves pressure on the median nerve in the wrist, leading to numbness and tingling in the hand.
+Thumb osteoarthritis affects the CMC joint and causes pain at the base of the thumb, while carpal tunnel syndrome involves pressure on the median nerve in the wrist, leading to numbness and tingling in the hand.

-Can osteoarthritis in the thumb be cured?
+Can thumb osteoarthritis be cured?